MoonshotLab/sentiment-analysis-bot/README.md

 Web app deployed at https://sal.moonshot.cloud/.
 Sal engages users in a brief conversation, observing their emotions via video and text analysis.

+### Installation
+* `SAL` Automator app in [Releases](https://github.com/MoonshotLab/sentiment-analysis-bot/releases/download/1.0/SAL.app.zip).
+* Depends on Chrome.
+* Chrome Kiosk will only open fullscreen and gain focus if no other Chrome windows are currently open.
+Otherwise it'll just be added as a tab to the most recently used window.

 ### Notes
 * Deployed via Dokku.
 * Uses Google Cloud [Speech API](https://cloud.google.com/speech/) for transcription and [Natural Language API](https://cloud.google.com/natural-language/) for text sentiment analysis.